 Tenants can initiate an action in Housing Court based on a claim of harassment.

 Free legal assistance is available to low-income tenants who are being harassed by property owners.
-Residents can call the following legal service providers for more information:
+You can call the following legal service providers for more information:

 Learn more about Legal Assistance.